bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-confirm.md

-# Conduct Inventory Document (deprecated) catalog.document.confirm
+# Conduct the inventory management document (confirm) catalog.document.confirm

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}